The Power of Design Integrity and how you can 2x your Success against your competition

 Maintaining design integrity across disciplines: design, engineering, and manufacturing

 Design integrity thrives when there is effective collaboration and communication among design, engineering, and manufacturing teams.
 Here are some essential practices to preserve design integrity throughout the entire product development lifecycle.
-To learn more about design for manufacturing which is a different topic all together, read this well written article here.
+To learn more about design for manufacturing which is a different topic all together, read this well written article below.

 1. Designers who understand engineering